bmaneesh/satellite_img_class/README.md

 ### Training

 Run the main.py file in src to start training.
 VGG-Net fine tuned with conv layers frozen.
-The top of the model is replaced with 2 FC layers with 17 class classification.
+The top of the model is replaced with 2 FC layers for classification.

-Say what the step will be

 ```
 python ./src/main.py